-Ten principles from the basis of our Privacy Code:
+Ten principles form the basis of our Privacy Code:

 - Accountability.
 The credit union is responsible for the personal information under its control and shall designate an individual who is accountable for the credit union's compliance with the principles of the Code.

 - Identifying Purposes.
 The purposes for which personal information is collected shall be identified by the credit union when or before the information is collected.

 - Consent.
 The knowledge and consent of the member are required for the collection, use, or disclosure of personal information, except where inappropriate.